 The commercial real estate sector and India’s economic growth have inter-linked.
 The better the commercial segment, the more the economic growth rate of the country.

-Today's scenario reaches the heights of commercial projects, which shows the right time for the growth of investors to invest in commercial projects.
+Today's scenario reaches the heights of commercial projects, which shows the right time for growth of investors to invest in commercial projects.

 A number of factors like increasing involvement of REITs and NRIs in office spaces, expansion of companies, etc are contributing towards the promising future.

 The commercial real estate sector in India is poised only for growth in 2019 and in the years coming ahead.
 The growth is further accelerated by institutional investors.
 One such example can be Jewar International Airport.

 Moreover, governmental reforms like Make in India, GST, and the introduction of RERA (Real Estate Regulatory Authority) have brought much-required changes in the sector.